spolarbear/SL-Former/README.md

 ---

+# Notice: Manuscript Under Review

+**This repository contains the manuscript entitled**

+> *Generalized Voxel-Token Encoding and Transformer-Based Seismic Response Prediction for Frame Structures*

+which is currently **under review** for possible publication in **Engineering Structures**.

+---

+### To the Editors of *Engineering Structures*

+We respectfully invite the editorial team to access this repository for a detailed review of the data, code, and supplementary materials accompanying the manuscript.
+Your professional insights and constructive suggestions are highly appreciated.

+Should you have any questions or require additional information, please do not hesitate to contact the corresponding author.

+---

+**Note**: This repository is temporarily made public for review purposes.
+Please refrain from citing or distributing the manuscript without explicit permission from the authors.

+Thank you for your time and valuable feedback.

+---

 ## 🌟 Highlights

 - **128-bit micro-element voxel encoding** — each grid cell stores 6-face through-connectivity, per-face cross-section (4-bit width + 4-bit height), per-face material, and 3-axis nodal offsets, capturing member topology *and* stiffness in a single discrete token.